dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 The behavior of modality worklist when encountering status codes in a Modality Worklist C-FIND response is summarized in the Table below.
 If any other SCP response status than "Success" or "Pending" is received by modality worklist, a message "query failed" will appear on the user interface.

-.. csv-table:: Table 4.2.3.3.3-1.: MPPS N-CREATE / N-SET Response Status Handling Behavior
+.. csv-table:: Table 4.2.3.3.3-1.: Modality Worklist C-FIND Response Status Handling Behavior
    :header: "Service Status", "Further Meaning", "Error Code", "Behaviour"
    :file: modality-worklist-c-find-resp-status-handling-behaviour.csv